|LOST HOSPITALS OF LONDON|

 In 1963 the Hospital received 52 patients transferred from St Ebba's Hospital, which was undergoing a change of use to bcome a hospital for patients with mental handicap.
 Up to this time the Hospital had remained self-sufficient to some degree.
 Its farm had closed, but it had a 5-acre orchard and various workshops to provide occupation for the patients (a needleroom, tailor's. shoemaker's and upholsterer's), a bakery and butcher's shop.
 In 1963 its Printing Department closed when the printer retired and the plant was transferred to The Manor).

 By the end of 1971 there were 1587 beds, but only 1438 patients.
 A special psychogeriatric unit had 17 beds.
 By 1979 the bed numbers had been reduced to 1203.

-In 1982 the Hospital transferred to the Victoria District Health Authority until 1985, when it came under the control of the Riverside Health Authority.
+In 1982, following another reorganisation of the NHS, the Hospital transferred to the Victoria District Health Authority until 1985, when it came under the control of the Riverside Health Authority.
 By then it had 952 beds.